 "What is so important about this trip?
 What is so important about going to Branson every year?
 It doesn't change.
 It's the same as it was last year," she says.

 I think about how I heard a butterfly garden has moved in on the strip, in Andy William's old theater, and how Waltzing Waters, a water-piano-light spectacle and my first show, has gone out of business.
 I think about how I loved all those things and how they were gone and I wonder for the millionth time how Miriam can love someone who loves Waltzing Waters.
 Or loved Waltzing Waters.

 "That's not the point," I say.
 "It's just about being with the family, seeing the same things we see every year, and remembering those things."

 I know this is totally lost on Miriam because she has never had the sort of family I have, the sort of family that drives to Branson every year to see the exact same things over and over again.
 All she had was a single, angry mother who only left her house to go to work.
 The tradition made perfect sense to me for some reason, but I just couldn't seem to find a way to explain it.

 "I know it's about family," she says, even though I can tell she doesn't.
 "I just really don't want to be here."

 I sit down next to her on the bed, wrap my arms around her and bury my face in her big curly hair, breathe in.

 "I know," I say.
 "I don't, either."

-The room tenses up and I can tell that we're both fully aware of the fact that what I just said completely contradicts with everything else that I've said.
+The room tenses up and I can tell we're both fully aware of the fact that what I just said completely contradicts with everything else I've said.
 Miriam takes the high road and continues the conversation, ignoring the obvious fallacy in my statement.

 "It's more complicated than that," I say.
 "Look, I only want to be here half of the time I'm here.
 The rest of the time I put a smile on my face because they expect us to be here."